-Our combination of theory and practice makes the Postgraduate Diploma a unique, object-based programme for the study of Asian art, based within the foremost institution in the world for studies of this kind.
+Our combination of theory and practice makes the Postgraduate Diploma a unique, object-based programme for the study of Asian art and its curation, based within the foremost institution in the world for studies of this kind.

 Please email me to book a one-to-one meeting to determine if we are the right fit for you.